-On June 23, 2022, the Company executed accelerated share repurchase agreements ("ASR Agreements") withtwo financial institutions to repurchase shares of our common stock in exchange for an upfront payment of \$3.00 billion.
-The Company received initial deliveries totaling approximately 6.5 million shares in the fourth quarter of fiscal 2022, which represented 70% of the prepayment amount at the then prevailing market price of the Company's shares of stock.
-The value of the shares yet to be delivered to the Company for the remainder of the upfront payment of \$0.90 billion was recorded as an unsettled forward contract, classified within stockholders' equity.
-The delivery of any remaining shares would occur at the final settlement of the transactions under the ASR Agreements, which is scheduled for the second quarter of fiscal 2023.
-The total number of shares received under the ASR Agreements will be based on the volume-weighted average prices of the Company's stock during the term of the ASR Agreements, less an agreed-upon discount and subject to adjustments pursuant to the terms and conditions of the ASR Agreements.
-No shares were returned to us under the ASR Agreements in the quarter ended September 30, 2022.
+On June 23, 2022, the Company executed accelerated share repurchase agreements ("ASR Agreements") with two financial institutions to repurchase shares of our common stock in exchange for an upfront payment of \$3.00 billion.
+The Company received initial deliveries totaling approximately 6.5 million shares of common stock in the fourth quarter of fiscal 2022, which represented 70% of the prepayment amount at the then-prevailing market price of the Company's shares of common stock.
+The value of the shares to be delivered to the Company for the remainder of the upfront payment of \$0.90 billion was recorded at that time as an unsettled forward contract, classified within stockholders' equity.
+The total number of shares received under the ASR Agreements was based upon the volume weighted-average price of our common stock during the repurchase period, less an agreed-upon discount.
+Final settlement of the ASR Agreements occurred during the three months ended December 31, 2022, resulting in the delivery of 2.4 million additional shares, which yielded an average share price of \$333.88 for the transaction.